-The University of Alabama’s one-year Master’s Program in Community Journalism, or Com-J, encourages students to think critically about the role news plays in community and to explore new ways to serve communities through the evolving practices of journalism.
+Our Masters of Arts degree in journalism can be completed in one year through our professional focused area of study in community journalism, commonly referred to as “Com-J.” This focused area of study encourages students to think critically about the role news plays in community and to explore new ways to serve communities through the evolving practices of journalism.

-Students in the ComJ program develop writing and visual journalism skills, learn skills in digital media, produce and test prototypes for news innovations, and intern in a professional newsroom — all in one year.
+Students who pursue Com-J develop writing and visual journalism skills, learn skills in digital media, produce and test prototypes for news innovations, and intern in a professional newsroom — all in one year.

-The program has an impressive record of job placements.
-In the first three years of the ComJ program, more than 80 percent of our graduates were working full time in journalism or were furthering their education within six months of graduation.
+Students who have completed this track have an impressive record of job placements.
+In the first three years we offered this one-year focused area of study, more than 80 percent of our graduates were working full time in journalism or were furthering their education within six months of graduation.
 This rate is significantly higher than the national average over the same period, according to the Annual Surveys of Journalism and Mass Communication Graduates.

-Admission to graduate work in the Department of Journalism generally requires a:
+Admission to graduate work in the Department of Journalism and Creative Media generally requires a:

 - 3.0 or higher undergraduate grade point average (on a 4.0 scale)